Soham murders: Trial

 The trial of Huntley for the murders of Wells and Chapman opened at the Old Bailey on 5 November 2003 before Mr Justice Alan Moses; Huntley was charged with two counts of murder, to which he entered a plea of not guilty.
 Carr was charged with two counts of assisting an offender and one count of perverting the course of justice.

 In his opening statement on behalf of the Crown, prosecutor Richard Latham QC described the last day of the girls' lives and how, by "pure chance", they had happened to pass by Huntley's home at a time when Carr was not present.
-Latham contended Huntley had deliberately lured them into his home at approximately 6:37 p.m. and that both had been murdered shortly thereafter, with cell site analysis showing Huntley had switched off Chapman's mobile phone either outside his home or within the grounds of Soham Village College after both girls had been murdered.
+Latham contended Huntley had deliberately lured them into his home at approximately 6:37 pm, and that both had been murdered shortly thereafter, with cell site analysis showing Huntley had switched off Chapman's mobile phone either outside his home or within the grounds of Soham Village College after both girls had been murdered.
 Latham described how mobile phone records and eyewitness accounts placed Carr in Grimsby on the evening in question, showing the statements she had given to police and press had been false.
 He then outlined the details of how Keith Pryer and his two friends had discovered the bodies on 17 August at a location Huntley had known from his plane-spotting hobby and where they were unlikely to be discovered.

-Referencing the likely motive for the girls' murder and the cause of death of each victim, Latham stated that, due to the extensive state of decomposition of the bodies, the coroner had been unable to determine the precise cause of death of either child, or whether they had been sexually assaulted before or after death.
+Referencing the likely motive for the girls' murder and the cause of death of each victim, Latham stated that, owing to the extensive state of decomposition of the bodies, the coroner had been unable to determine the precise cause of death of either child, or whether they had been sexually assaulted before or after death.
 Latham stated neither body showed signs of compressive neck injuries, knife wounds, drugging or poisoning, and that both girls had most likely died of asphyxiation.

-In a reference to Huntley's claims both girls' deaths had been accidental, Latham stated that "only one person knows what happened" after they entered his home.
+In reference to Huntley's claims that both girls' deaths had been accidental, Latham stated that "only one person knows what happened" after they entered his home.
 He stressed that the cause of death was murder, adding: "Ten-year-old girls don't just drop dead."
-In reference to Carr's attempts to pervert the course of justice, Latham stated that "as surely as night follows day" the two had conspired to concoct a false alibi to divert suspicion from Huntley, but warned the jury Carr could only be convicted of assisting an offender if they believed she had known Huntley had murdered the girls, adding that her motive for telling lies to police with reference to the charge of perverting the course of justice was irrelevant.
+In reference to Carr's attempts to pervert the course of justice, Latham stated that "as surely as night follows day" the two had conspired to concoct a false alibi to divert suspicion from Huntley, but emphasised to the jury that Carr could be convicted of assisting an offender only if they believed she had known Huntley had murdered the girls, adding that her motive for telling lies to police with reference to the charge of perverting the course of justice was irrelevant.